input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

   `merkleProof` shows that `cbor(postBoxMerkleTreeEntry)` is in `merkleRoot`.

-- There exists a transaction output `targetAddress` with `postBoxData` as datum and `PostBoxToken` is paid to this address.
+- There exists a transaction output `targetAddress` with `postBoxData` as datum, and `PostBoxToken` is paid to this address.

 - Exactly one `PostBoxToken` is minted.

-- (optional) If we require uniqueness of transferring data from sidechain to mainchain, we would verify that `blake2b(cbor(merkleProof,previousMerkleRoot))` is inserted in the distributed set in this transaction.
+- `blake2b(cbor(merkleProof,previousMerkleRoot))` is not already in the distributed set, and this transaction inserts `blake2b(cbor(merkleProof,previousMerkleRoot))` in the distributed set.